 One of the strange things about Gullfoss is you can’t see it until you are standing right above it; the river seems to vanish into the earth.
 Hiking down the steps to stand beside the waterfall, is well worth it, even though you eventually have to climb back up!

 From the top of Gullfoss, on a clear day, you can also see another of Iceland’s natural wonders in the distance, the Langjökull glacier.
-We were lucky enough to have clear views of Iceland’s second largest glacier.
+We were lucky enough to have unobstructed views of Iceland’s second largest glacier.

-We spent a full day travelling around Iceland’s Golden Circle and although we saw the major sights, we barely scratched the surface of what this spectacular area has to offer.
+We spent a full day travelling around Iceland’s Golden Circle, and although we saw the major sights, we barely scratched the surface of what this spectacular area has to offer.